Socialism in Pakistan: Re-defining position of the New Left

 Though a number of steps were taken in this regard by the government led by Asif Ali Zardari which included but are not limited to, Employees Stock option scheme under which public sector employees were made share holders in their respective departments, free of cost housing scheme was initiated in Sindh under the name of Benazir Bhen Basti, more than 56,000 acres of land was distributed within the peasants, a comprehensive plan for the eradication of poverty was started under the name of Benazir Income Support Program which is now one of the largest social safety program in Asia.
 In addition to that a program named as waseela-e-haq was initiated under which 0.3 million rps. each were distributed in between thousands of deserving families so that they can start their own earning.
 Schemes such as Benazir life insurance scheme was also initiated.
 Thousands of contractual employees were not only regularized but thousand of other employees were also reinstated.
 As a result of these steps then President of Pakistan Mr. Asif Ali Zardari was elected as the Vice-President of the Socialist International.

 In 2018, Pakistan Tehreek-e-Insaf came into power with Imran Khan as the 22nd Prime Minister.
 He promised to make Pakistan a welfare state, in accordance with nationalist principles.
-Some policies of PTI government are in line with Liberalism, Pakistani nationalism and Populism.
-HIs policies included: Rule of law, rights for all Pakistanis, irrespective of caste, color, religion etc., women empowerment, and a system of merit.
+Some policies of PTI government are in line with Social Democracy, Pakistani nationalism and Populism.
+His policies included: Rule of law, rights for all Pakistanis (esp. for the lower classes), irrespective of caste, colour, religion etc., women empowerment, and a system of merit.

+Barabri Party Pakistan has formed and emerged as the mainstream Left-Wing political Party in 2017.
+Pakistan's famous pop-singer and left-wing political activist Jawad Ahmad formed this party along with other left-wing political workers. in general elections 2018, Jawad Ahmad run against Imran Khan, Bilalwal Bhutto Zardari and Nawaz Sharif.
+In a very short period of time Barabri Party Pakistan became very famous across the county as opposition of all ruling elite parties.
+In 2024, Barabri Party Pakistan fielded 31 candidates in General Elections, and became the largest party of Left in Pakistan.